Viscerally/http-notes/README.md

 ## Github Avatar Downloader

-Your first project will be a `nodejs` application that uses `http` to make requests to the github.com api.
+Your first project will be a `nodejs` application that uses `http` to make requests to the github.com API.
 Some of these requests will ask the server for JSON formatted data.
 Other requests will ask the server for image files.

 [Github API Documentation](https://developer.github.com/v3/)